1. Why have the Health Foundation and NHS England set up the Improvement Analytics Unit?

 The Improvement Analytics Unit uses patient data that has been ‘pseudonymised’ (anonymised according to the Information Commissioner’s Office code of practice).
 The outcomes we evaluate are primarily derived from national secondary care datasets used by NHS England in its statutory and commissioning functions.
 Where necessary, we link this data with information provided by a local organisation to help identify those patients who received the intervention.
 In future, we plan to include outcome measures that are derived outside secondary hospital care.
 We also intend to include insight and qualitative information from those involved in implementing the local initiative to help understand what may be driving the results.

 The Improvement Analytics Unit employs rigorous standards of information governance and data security.
+Find out more about how we use patient data

 7. How does the analysis provided by the Improvement Analytics Unit differ from the existing dashboard and other local evaluations?